Pennsylvania awards $384 million in early childhood education grants - NewsBreak

 HARRISBURG, Pa.
 (WHTM) – Governor Tom Wolf today announced more than $384 million in grant funding for early childhood education.

-The Governor’s office says the grants will provide more children and families in Pennsylvania with “access to high-quality early learning programs” through Pennsylvania Pre-K Counts and the Head Start Supplemental Assistance Program (HSSAP).Some Pennsylvania parents will see child care tax credit next year
+The Governor’s office says the grants will provide more children and families in Pennsylvania with “access to high-quality early learning programs” through Pennsylvania Pre-K Counts and the Head Start Supplemental Assistance Program (HSSAP).Retired Pa. priest under investigation for sexual abuse of underage nephew

 The funding, made available through the Pennsylvania Department of Education (PDE) Office of Child Development and Early Learning (OCDEL), opens up 2,960 new PA Pre-K Counts slots, and the increase for HSSAP will allow grantees to address increased costs to operate.